gr-grey/proto1/_pages/about.md

 Answer this question, and you have just solved half the cases of diabetes in this country.
 -->

-Decoding and documenting the *Human User Manual* is a hard and intriguing question.
-The rapid increase of the computing power allows us to process massive data and perform massive searches, and to implement more intelligent and complicated models (alphafold2's network has 21 million parameters).

-The advance in computational biology offers us better chance than ever to tackle the challenging problems in biology, and I wish to make a small contribution to that.

 Computational Protein Design & Engineering
 ------